sarangjo/sarangjo.github.io/DESIGN.md

 ## Blog

-actual articles, not poetry or stories or other random crap

-needs to be categorized
+actual articles, not poetry or stories or other random crap. needs to be categorized.

 - 54-minute adventure
 - Picotech